scastd/slfmt/README.md

 # SLFMT (Simple Logging using {FMT})

-SLFMT is a logging library that uses the [fmt](https://github.com/fmtlib/fmt) library to format log messages inspired by [slf4j](https://www.slf4j.org/).
-It is an easy to use, header-only library that can be used in any C++ project.
+SLFMT is a logging library that uses [fmt](https://github.com/fmtlib/fmt) to format log messages.
+It is heavily inspired by [log4j](https://www.slf4j.org/), being an easy-to-use, header-only library that can be used in any C++ project.

 ## Features